 If you do Education work, Supervision or College work – put it down.

-And then ideally get a reference from each place that you work stating that there are no issues with your practice or that you have or have not been involved in any adverse events.
+Ideally you must provide a reference from each place that you work stating that there are no issues with your practice or that you have or have not been involved in any adverse events.

 Below is an example of what to put in your ‘scope of work’ boxes.